constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==

+= 2.3.4 =
+- Updated Series theme List options to allow direct navigation to the video post instead of opening the video into the modal window;
+- Created new Series theme called Carousel that uses script Flexslider by WooThemes.

 = 2.3.3 =
 - Updated Block Editor/React components to the new standards imposed by React (ie. removed defaultProps from components) and checked compatibility with WordPress 6.6.